longbridgeapp/feishu-pages/feishu-docx/tests/fixtures/case1.expect.md

 > This is another blockquote with one paragraph.
 There is three empty line to seperate two blockquote.
 ```

-In Typora, inputting ‘>’ followed by your quote contents will generate a quote block.
-Typora will insert a proper ‘>’ or line break for you.
-Nested block quotes (a block quote inside another block quote) by adding additional levels of ‘>’.
+In Typora, inputting ‘&gt;’ followed by your quote contents will generate a quote block.
+Typora will insert a proper ‘&gt;’ or line break for you.
+Nested block quotes (a block quote inside another block quote) by adding additional levels of ‘&gt;’.

 ### Lists